Israel bombs another Gaza City high-rise as US advances a new ceasefire proposal

 Over the past several days, Israel has destroyed multiple high-rise buildings in Gaza City, accusing Hamas of putting surveillance infrastructure in them.
 It has ordered people to flee ahead of its ground offensive into the city of some 1 million residents, which experts say is experiencing famine.

-U.S. President Donald Trump said that he was giving his “last warning” to Hamas regarding a possible ceasefire, as Arab officials described a new U.S. proposal for the immediate release of all the remaining hostages in exchange for 3,000 Palestinians and a temporary ceasefire.
+U.S. President Donald Trump said that he was giving his “last warning” to Hamas regarding a possible ceasefire, as Arab officials described a new U.S. proposal for the immediate release of all the remaining hostages in exchange for 3,000 Palestinian prisoners and a temporary ceasefire.
+A senior Hamas official called it a “humiliating surrender document,” but the militant group said it would keep negotiating.

 In Jerusalem, meanwhile, two Palestinian gunmen opened fire at a bus station, killing six people and wounding 12 in the worst such attack on Israelis in nearly a year.
 Tensions have soared across Israel and the occupied West Bank in the two years since Hamas' Oct.
 7 attack out of Gaza ignited the war.